bcgov/NotifyBC/docs/docs/config/cronJobs.md

 _NotifyBC_ runs several cron jobs described below.
 These jobs are controlled by sub-properties defined in config object _cron_.
 To change config, create the object and properties in file _/src/config.local.js_.

 By default cron jobs are enabled.
-In a multi-node deployment, cron jobs should only run on the [master node](../config-nodeRoles/) to ensure single execution.
+In a multi-node deployment, cron jobs should only run on the [primary node](../config-nodeRoles/) to ensure single execution.

 All cron jobs have a property named <a name="timeSpec"></a>_timeSpec_ with the value of a space separated fields conforming to [unix crontab format](<https://www.freebsd.org/cgi/man.cgi?crontab(5)>) with an optional left-most seconds field.
 See [allowed ranges](https://github.com/kelektiv/node-cron#cron-ranges) of each field.